 You’ll work directly with people on probation in the community and in prisons to support them to make positive changes.

 As a probation officer, you’ll analyse complex situations and make tough decisions.
 We’re looking for people who notice things about people that others do not, have empathy and are resilient to help people change.

-Gain a professional qualification with our fully fund Professional Qualification in Probation (PQiP) training programme, along with:
+Gain a professional qualification with our fully funded trainee probation officer programme (PQiP), along with:

 - our support